Blog Chain

 April 2012: “What are your writers’ habits and eccentricities?”

-March 2012: “Choose your favorite of any of your own characters.
-Conduct a ten question interview with him or her.”
+March 2012: “Choose your favorite of any of your own characters and conduct a ten-question interview with him or her.”

 February 2012: “What are your thoughts on romance for your typical genre?
 Do you tend to have a little, a lot, or none at all?”